 Our Science education provides the foundations for understanding the world.
 Science changes our lives and is vital to the world’s future prosperity.
 Through science education, students learn to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
 They are encouraged to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.
+This understanding allows students to develop and reach their God-given potential.
+Gospel values underpin the science curriculum by developing students’ understanding of the world outside of their local community, through their study of natural scientific processes, and development of their critical thinking skills.

 The majority of our students join us having covered all aspects of the Key Stage 2 curriculum in one of our Trust primaries.
 We build on their scientific knowledge and understanding to develop key subject specific skill and support the wider whole school priorities.
 Our KS3 curriculum for science aims to ensure that all pupils: